 The other awful truth is that marketing, or advertising, has worked primarily on creating desire, not responding to need; people who are convinced they need more to make them the best they can be will always buy products to improve themselves.
 Women, in particular, have been programmed to always chase perfection and never feel quite ‘right’.
 Marketing has recently tried to distance themselves from the damage this has done to female self esteem by making adverts that encourage ‘body confidence’.
 But by making a big song and dance about using real women, instead of treating normal looking women as if they are normal (without the big song and dance), they are merely exploiting women’s insecurities in another way to sell products.
 So women are still being objectified, made to feel they are all about how they look, with a ubiquitous, endless assault designed to turn all of us into reliable consumers.
 It’s no surprise that the key players in the industry are, more often than not, men.

 So let’s talk about new marketing.
 New marketing is about making things that work for customers; useful or exciting things that fill a need, not just making things seem appealing.
-It’s about designing end-to-end, multiple touchpoint services and experiences, which is actually the biggest idea you can possibly have for your organisation.
+It’s about designing end-to-end, multiple touchpoint services and experiences (websites, communications, apps, retail stores, delivery services all working together), which is actually the biggest idea you can possibly have for your organisation.
 It isn’t an angle, or a tagline ‘big idea’.
 It is a highly complex piece of work that requires deep knowledge and an ability to unify the incredibly complex moving parts of people, processes and technology within an ecosystem while making it look ‘seamless’.
-This has meant the introduction of experience design into the marketing sphere and, with it, an entirely different set of requirements from its creative talent.
+This has meant the introduction of creative technology, data science and experience design into the marketing sphere and, with it, an entirely different set of requirements from its creative talent.
 Interestingly enough, women are gaining far more traction in the experience design field.
 I have heard people saying that this is because experience design involves empathy, which is gender mythology at it’s worst.
 Men and women are equally as capable at making empathetic decisions, but what works in our favour is that experience design is far less a personality contest than it is a talent contest, and talent is something women have in droves.
 Although female creative directors are still not being judged on their talent, and consequently averaging out at about 10% globally, according to Usertesting.com, UX designers are averaging out at 55% female.
 Although the statistics are difficult to find for CX and service design practitioners, it’s rare to attend an international service design or CX conference where at least half of the speakers and attendees aren’t female.
 So new marketing is opening up more avenues for female influence and, while old marketing is trying to adopt the same capabilities, many are doing it by simply adopting all the right terminology, still failing woefully at the complex thinking required to deliver, using the same hiring practices and keeping the same culture.
 Old marketing is in trouble.

 So whether you adopt new capabilities or not, if you are ‘old marketing’ and you want to really tackle your gender and diversity issues, there are a few new attitudes you could adopt: